 Exostosis (surfer’s ear)

-Exostosis is where bone grows abnormally in the ear due to repeated exposure to cold water.
-It affects people who swim or surf a lot in cold water – that’s why it’s sometimes called surfer’s ear.
+Exostosis of the ear canal is where the bone of the ear canal grows abnormally, forming bony growths called exostoses.
+It usually affects people who swim or surf a lot in cold water – that’s why it’s sometimes called surfer’s ear.

 Symptoms